harigopal/config/README.md

 Turn on the _Settings Sync_ feature - allow it to set up extensions and settings.

-A backup of VSCode's settings can be found in the `vscode.json` file alongside this README.
+A backup of VSCode's settings can be found in the `vscode.json` file alongside this README, just in case the sync fails.